 Your first step is to call Medigas and make an appointment.
 You can either come to the office or we can visit your home.
-Based on your Rx, you will be instructed on the safe use on an appropriate delivery system.
+Based on your prescription, you will be instructed on the safe use on an appropriate delivery system.

-What is a Home Sleep Study?
+What is a Home Sleep Apnea Test?

 What is CPAP?

 CPAP stands for continuous positive airway pressure.
 CPAP is commonly used to treat sleep disorders, i.e., Obstructive Sleep Apnea (OSA).
 It is applied by using a mask.
 The amount of pressure is determined by your sleep study or auto-titrating CPAP trial.

 When should I start feeling better after beginning to use my CPAP device?

 Most patients begin feeling better within two to four weeks, though some people may take a little longer.
 This relies on many factors, including the usage of the machine.